"Or Matias is marvelous"

 - David Rooney, The Hollywood Reporter

 Or Matias is an Obie award-winning composer, lyricist, music director, and content developer.
-Since graduating from Juilliard, Or has led projects and collaborated with some of the most dominant leaders of the entertainment industry, ranging from multi-platinum artists Josh Groban and The Trans Siberian Orchestra to movie-star Josh Radnor, Tony Award winning director Rachel Chavkin, and countless Broadway writers, directors, musicians and actors.
+Since graduating from Juilliard, Or has led projects and collaborated with some of the most dominant leaders of the entertainment industry, ranging from multi-platinum artists Josh Groban and Trans Siberian Orchestra to Tony Award winning director Rachel Chavkin, broadway composers Dave Malloy and Anaïs Mitchell, and countless other Broadway writers, directors, musicians and actors.
+Or's musical, The Wave, was the grand winner at the 2021 German Tony Awards (Deutscher Musical Theater Preis) and was awarded "Best Musical", "Best Composition", and "Best Book".
 Or has managed large creative teams through Broadway productions and has developed creative content from inception through multi-million dollar productions.
 He has worked on both the creative and operational sides, collaborating with artists and producers alike, from helping navigate budgets to selecting creative content and leading it to production.
-Or’s original compositions traverse media styles and genres, including pop music albums, musical theater and film, and he has generated substantial content for children, including a forthcoming original children’s album and an animated 12-part children series in development.
+Or’s original compositions traverse media styles and genres, including pop music albums, musical theater and film, and he has generated substantial content for children, including an original children’s album and an animated 12-part children series in development.

 Creative Development & Management: